 The Christian County Ambulance District was formed in 1984.
 CCAD Administrative Offices are located are currently under new construction, with temporary offices located at 393 N 21st Street in Ozark.
-CCAD also has EMS stations in Sparta, Spokane, North Ozark and Nixa with additional land for future building projects located in the Northern Ozark corridor.
-The largest cities serviced by CCAD are Nixa and Ozark with populations of 19,022 and 18,082 respectively.
-CCAD utilizes a fleet of ten ambulances that includes a mix of Freightliner and Ford F450 Chassis, three first response sport utility vehicles, a 4X4 all terrain vehicle that includes a towable stokes basket and trailer for transportation of the unit.
+CCAD also has EMS stations in Sparta, Spokane, Mid and North Ozark and Nixa.
+The largest cities serviced by CCAD are Nixa and Ozark with populations of 21,321 and 20,188 respectively.
+CCAD utilizes a fleet of ten ambulances that includes a mix of Freightliner and Ford F450 Chassis, three first response sport utility vehicles, a 4X4 all terrain vehicle that includes a stretcher and trailer for transportation of the unit.

 CCAD is governed by six-elected board members for the Board of Directors and day to day operations are overseen by the one District Executive Administrator.
 Funding for the District is provided through property tax and the Board utilizes bylaws.
 Christian County covers approximately 564 square miles in Southwest Missouri and is bordered by Greene, Lawrence, Stone, Taney, Douglas and Webster Counties.
 Though Christian County has been defined as the fastest growing county in the State of Missouri and is considered part of the Springfield Metropolitan Statistical Area, the southern part of the County is predominantly rural in character.

 At the April 5, 2016 general election CCAD successfully annexed a portion of northern Stone county that includes the Highlandville Fire Protection Districts response areas for the communities and rural areas of Abesville and Ponce De Leon thus making CCAD a dual county ambulance district however still operating under the name of Christian County Ambulance District.